Nevile Henderson: Later life

 This has been compared to Hitler's Armenian reference, an alleged quote in which Hitler states "Who, after all, speaks today of the annihilation of the Armenians?"

 Death

-Henderson died on 30 December 1942 of cancer from which he had suffered since 1938.
+Henderson died on 30 December 1942 of cancer.
 He was then staying at the Dorchester Hotel, in London.
 Informed by his doctors that he had around six months left to live, he wrote an anecdote-filled diplomatic memoir, Water Under the Bridges, which was posthumously published in 1945.
 Its final chapter defends his work in Berlin and the policy of "appeasement," praises Chamberlain for being "an honest and brave man" and argues on behalf of the Munich Agreement on the grounds that Britain was too weak militarily in 1938 to have stood up to Hitler.
 It also asserts that if Germany had invaded Czechoslovakia, the latter would have fallen within a few months.